Photo by Kristi Blokhin/Shutterstock

 Prior to the pandemic, the standard processing time for passports was 6 to 8 weeks.
-This spring, the estimated time frame was 10 to 12 weeks, which was still an improvement over last year when the State Department advised applicants to expect “several months” of delays.
+The current 8-to-11-week timeframe represents a big improvement over last year when the State Department advised applicants to expect “several months” of delays.

 You can renew your passport by mail and can begin the process online, as long as you are in possession of your expired or expiring passport; your passport was issued when you were age 16 or older; it was issued within the past 15 years; and it was issued to your current name or you have documentation to support a name change.